This website uses cookies to improve your experience.

 Johnson and his ideological predecessors reshaped the people’s expectations of their government.
 By the Framers’ design, the federal government did not give the people anything; it only secured what was already theirs.
 But Woodrow Wilson promised a “New Freedom,” boldly contending that “law in our day must come to the assistance of the individual.
 It must come to his assistance to see that he gets fair play,” he continued.
 “Freedom to-day is something more than being let alone.
 The program of a government of freedom must in these days be positive, not negative merely.”
 Similarly, Franklin Roosevelt promised a “second Bill of Rights,” arguing that the first Bill of Rights “proved inadequate to assure us equality in the pursuit of happiness.”
 And Johnson, as we have already seen, promised abundance for all.

-This new way of thinking proved devastating for the American way of life.
+This new way of thinking proved devastating to the American way of life.
 It would mean that everyone was owed something (positive rights, abundance) by their government, which would mean that no one would have to work for it, which, of course, would cancel the pioneering spirit.

 I’ve often observed that past generations appeared more patriotic when they focused less on what the government gave them.
 Take Abraham Lincoln, for example.
 He did not love this country because it gave him a leg up or paid his bills.
 It certainly was not because it afforded him “abundance.”
 He loved this country because of the principles of the Declaration of Independence.
 The very fact that he was alive in this country was enough to enthrall him.